mendelgusmao/CGI-for-LCD-Smartie/README.md

 HOW IT WORKS?
 -------------

 > CGI4LCD has a queue of commands.
 These commands are injected when the proper call to $dll(cgi,...) is made.
 At a specified time interval a command is executed and its response is stored.
-When LCD Smartie sends the same command to CGI4LCD, the plugin sends back the cached response instead of executing the interpreter again.
+When LCD Smartie asks CGI4LCD for a previously sent command, the plugin sends back the cached response instead of executing the interpreter again.
 Also, there is a timeout value that dictates the moment of removal of a command if it is not being requested anymore.

 WHEN IT WILL BE USEFUL?
 -----------------------